earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-8/in-class/2016-12-06-automation05-funct-arguments.md

 # import and plot landsat
 landsat_ndvi <- raster("data/week6/outputs/landsat_ndvi.tif")
 plot(landsat_ndvi,
-     main="landsat ndvi title - this title is rendered using a function argument", axes=F,
+     main = "ndvi title - rendered using a function argument", axes = FALSE,
-     box=F)
+     box = FALSE)
 ```

 <img src="{{ site.url }}/images/rfigs/course-materials/earth-analytics/week-8/in-class/2016-12-06-automation05-funct-arguments/plot-ndvi-1.png" title="ndvi plot" alt="ndvi plot" width="100%" />

 Function arguments allow us to customize how a function runs.
 For example, we can
-use the plot function to plot many different types of data!
+use the `plot()` function to plot many different types of data!
 And we can use the
-`main=""` argument to customize the title.
+`main` argument to customize the title.
 We use axes and box to customize how the
 plot looks.
 This is a powerful function as it can be used to do many different
 things and is customizable in many ways that we may need / want!